-Most schools allow students to earn credit for extra-curricular projects, as an Independent Study or Community Service.
+Most schools allow students to earn credit for extra-curricular projects, as an Independent Study, PLP and/or Community Service.
 The student must learn the specific requirements and discuss this option at least a month prior to embarking on the trip.
 We have catalogued the Vermont Standards that you can expect to exercise, and show mastery in.
 We are quite familiar with this process, and will gladly support the steps to earn the credit.

 Is there any free time?

 YES.
 We firmly believe that the creative process hinges on time alone, and is essential for a successful group experience.
 Also, we will encourage times when we all minimize the chatter, i.e. on a hike, to allow things to settle in and marinate, to quietly unwind, and to be together in a different way.

 We trust that we are all eager to challenge ourselves and push beyond our comfort-zones (that’s why we travel!)
 Just as important, we also trust that each person is aware of their own boundaries and knows when she/he needs to retreat from the group.

 What skills can I be expected to learn on this trip?